• Skip to primary navigation

 • Defrost and drain frozen blueberries.
 Reserve 4 fluid ounces of juice.

-• Add 1 ½ ounces of cornstarch to a small bowl and dissolve by whisking in 3 fluid ounces of cold water.
+• Add cornstarch to a small bowl and dissolve by whisking in 3 fluid ounces of cold water.

-• Measure 2 ounces (5 tablespoons) of granulated sugar into a medium-sized saucepan.
+• Measure 5 tablespoons granulated sugar into a medium-sized saucepan.

-• In a small bowl combine 4 ounces (⅔ cup) of sugar, 1 teaspoon of cinnamon and 1 teaspoon of salt.
+• In a small bowl combine ⅔ cup sugar, 1 teaspoon ground cinnamon and 1 teaspoon salt.

 • Pour blueberry juice into saucepan with granulated sugar.
 Heat on medium-high heat, stirring occasionally until it begins boiling.

-• Lower the heat to medium.
-Add the cornstarch/water mixture to the pan and stir constantly until thick.
+• Lower heat to medium.
+Add cornstarch/water mixture to pan and stir constantly until thick.

-• Add the sugar/cinnamon/salt to the pan and stir until the sugar is melted.
+• Add sugar/cinnamon/salt to pan and stir until sugar is melted.

-• Remove pan from heat and let the slurry cool briefly.
+• Remove pan from heat and let slurry cool briefly.

-• Pour slurry over blueberries and fold until all the berries are coated.
+• Pour slurry over blueberries and fold until all berries are coated.

 Assembling the pie

-• Pour the blueberry filling into a pie pan lined with the dough of your choice.
-Evenly distribute the filling using an offset spatula.
+• Pour blueberry filling into a pie pan lined with the dough of your choice.
+Evenly distribute filling using an offset spatula.

-• Place top crust over filling and seal the pie by fluting the crust.
-Cut at least four 2" slits into the top crust to allow steam to escape while baking.
+• Place top crust over filling and seal pie by fluting the crust.
+Cut at least four 2" slits into top crust to allow steam to escape while baking.

 • Lightly whip an egg and using a pastry brush apply to the top crust.
 Sprinkle with raw or granulated sugar.

-• Place assembled pie in the refrigerator or freezer to allow the crust to relax.
+• Place assembled pie in refrigerator or freezer to allow the crust to relax.

 Baking the Pie

-• Place the pie on a cookie sheet or pie drip catcher and bake for 30 minutes.
-Check the pie after 20 minutes.
-If the crust is turning too dark, place a pie shield over the outer crust or wrap loosely in foil.
+• Place pie on a cookie sheet or pie drip catcher and bake for 30 minutes.
+Check pie after 20 minutes.
+If crust is turning too dark, place a pie shield over the outer crust or wrap loosely in foil.

 • Remove from oven, place on a cooling rack and allow to cool completely before serving.